Naby KeitaGuinean Footballer

-Keita started his career for a local Guinea club at the age of nine before he moved to French club FC Istres in 2012.
+Keita started his career for a local Guinean club at the age of nine before he moved to French club FC Istres in 2012.

-Naby’s career took off at Swiss club Red Bull Salzburg where he won two Swiss top-flight titles and the Swiss Cup twice between 2014 and 2016.
+Naby’s career really took off at Austrian club Red Bull Salzburg, where he won two top-flight titles and the Austrian Cup twice between 2014 and 2016.

-Keita completed a switch to Bundesliga outfit RB Leipzig in a £12m deal and the Guinea international proved a big hit with 17 goals in 71 games in all competitions.
+Keita completed a switch to Bundesliga outfit RB Leipzig in a £12m deal and the Guinea international proved a big hit, scoring 17 goals in 71 games in all competitions.

 His performances for the German club earned him a £48m move to Liverpool FC.
 Keita was officially unveiled as a Reds player on 27 June 2018.

 Naby has been a regular fixture in the Guinea international team since making his debut in 2012.

 Naby started his career for his local team in Guinea called Horoya AC.

 He moved to French club FC Istres at the age of 17 after Le Mans and Lorient turned down the chance to sign the versatile midfielder.

 After 12 months, he was promoted to FC Istres first team and Keita made his debut against Nimes Olympique.
 Naby got on the score sheet in a 4-2 victory.